 From the 1980s until 2000, especially following release of the 1990 NIH consensus conference statement,15 there was a steady rise in the proportion of women undergoing BCT versus mastectomy in the United States.16-18 However, there were some clear geographic, socioeconomic, and provider differences in this trend, with some parts of the country lagging behind.

-In the last two decades, however, several centers have noted reversal of this trend, with more women undergoing unilateral and bilateral mastectomies.19-21 While some have cited increasing use of MRI, the reasons are not entirely clear, and a national survey did not confirm this trend for the United States as a whole.22-25 Some of the factors that may contribute to increased total mastectomy rates include new and better methods of reconstruction, desire for symmetry, freedom from ...
+In the last two decades, however, several centers have noted reversal of this trend, with more women undergoing unilateral and bilateral mastectomies.19-21 While some have cited increasing use of MRI, the reasons are not entirely clear, and a national survey did not confirm this trend for the United States as a whole.22-25 Some of the factors that may contribute to increased total mastectomy rates include new and better methods of reconstruction, desire for ...